yarel-di/yarel/README.md

 YAREL inherits the main properties of RPP:

--   it is complete with respect to the class of Primitive Recursive Functions;
+-   it is complete with respect to the class of Primitive Recursive Functions, i.e. we can can implement a huge class of functions as programs of Yarel that, for sure, will terminate;
--   it allows to program functions with type Z<sup>n</sup> → Z<sup>n</sup> only.
+-   every function that a proram in Yarel implements has type Z<sup>n</sup> → Z<sup>n</sup>.

 [Documentation about YAREL](https://github.com/yarel-di/yarel/wiki).